 Over watering – will rot your grass and promote moss and disease.

 Cutting the grass too low – will kill the grass and promote the weeds.

-While the after care and maintenance instructions provided above are relatively straight forward to follow we do always recommend the most effective way to get a great lawn is to invest in an after care and maintenance plan.
+While the after care and maintenance instructions above are relatively straight forward we recommend the most effective way to get a great lawn is to invest in an after care and maintenance plan.
 Why not have a professional keeping an eye on your lawn in the early stages when your lawn is at its most vulnerable.
-We are only too happy to recommend a lawn care and maintenance professional in your area so please don’t hesitate to give us a call.
+We are happy to recommend a lawn care professional in your area.